- What is a Password Manager?

 Unfortunately, the answer is the ever-ambiguous “it depends.”
 LastPass, for example, has an excellent free plan that we’d recommend over some of the more mediocre paid options.
 On the other hand, Dashlane is slightly more expensive than the competition, but comes with a robust feature set to back it up.

-Regardless, we recommend trying out a free plan with any of our best password managers and upgrading afterwards.
+Regardless, we recommend trying out a free plan with any of the password managers above and upgrading afterwards.
 You’ll get extra features, usually in the form of priority support and advanced security options, but it’s more about supporting the companies behind these products.

 As we continue to move toward a digital world, online security and privacy are the foremost concerns and password managers protect them in a practical way.
 Upgrading to a paid plan has its perks, but, for us, it’s just as important to upgrade so these companies can continue to keep your data safe online.